port-labs/ocean/integrations/azure/README.md

 The integration is deployed using Terraform on Azure [ContainerApp](https://learn.microsoft.com/en-us/azure/container-apps/overview).

-The integration is being triggered in two ways:
+The integration can be triggered in two ways:
-- On events sends from the Azure Event Grid.
+- On events sent from the Azure Event Grid.
 - When a change in the integration configuration is detected.

+To deploy the integration, run the following commands:

 ```sh
 export TF_VAR_port_client_id=<PORT_CLIENT_ID>